boazsegev/facil.io/README.md

 }
 ```

+There's an example with cookies and custom headers further on.

-Writing a custom network service in modern C, maybe an Echo server?
-Easy!
+**Writing a custom network service in modern C, maybe an Echo server?
+Easy!**

 ```c
 #include "lib-server.h"